Harvestminer/Horror/README.md

 We don't necessarily have to follow anything this document says, but it's a good read for beginning the project.

+## Unity Version
+The unity project will be **2022.3.7f1**.
+It's a pretty recent version with long time support that I'm most familiar with.
+Please install it using [Unity Hub.](https://unity.com/download) Using Unity Hub to manage unity versions and projects is way easier and most recommended.

+Please install it how it comes.
+We can always add support for other platforms later if necessary.

 <a name="toc"></a>
 ## Table of Contents
 > 1. [Introduction](#introduction)